Updated: Feb 25

 Think about how you handled problems on previous projects

 Every project comes with a challenge and the interviewer will be curious as to how you handle challenges.
 They want to do this because they want to see what type of problem solver you are.
-Think of a time when you had a challenge on a previous project and formulate an answer.
+Think of a time when you had a challenge on a previous project and formulate an answer based on the STAR method.

 An example can be when the business attempted scope creep on your project by really pushing new features to the current scope without going through a formal change control process.
 Describe how you made the business aware of the risks of doing this and how you met with the project stakeholders to discuss how this could impact the schedule and budget.
 Always mention the resolution of your situation.